ghnmqdtg/Kobo2Notion/README.md

 5. Get the Google Gemini API key [here](https://aistudio.google.com/app/apikey) (optional)

     > This is an optional feature if you want to summarize your bookmarks.
 The api for `gemini-1.5-flash` is free on Google AI Studio.
-If you don't need it, set `SUMMARIZE_BOOKMARKS` to `false` in `.env` file.
+If you don't need it, set `SUMMARIZE_ENABLED` to `false` in `.env` file.

     Copy the `API Key` value into the `GEMINI_API_KEY` environment variable in `.env` file.